 The United States' Latino population skews relatively young compared to other racial and ethnic groups.
-As of 2021, 18.5 million Latinos are in their prime homebuying years (25-44).
-This group represents 29.7 percent of the total Latino population.
+As of 2022, 18.9 million Latinos are in their prime homebuying years (25-44).

 Source: American Community Survey.

 Latino Share in their Prime Homebuying Years